|

 Okinawa Kobudo Association (IOKA) in 1990.

-Kyoshi Dave Kovar, the head instructor of Kovar's Karate Center,
+Hanshi Dave Kovar, the head instructor of

-Inc., has been teaching karate since he was 15 years old.
+Kovar's Karate Center, Inc., has been teaching karate since

-He is a 7th degree Black Belt and has the rank of Black Belt
+he was 15 years old.
+He is a 8th degree Black Belt and has

-in 8 different styles.
-With over 2,500 active students, Kovar's
+the rank of Black Belt in 8 different styles.
+With over 2,500

-Arts schools, but is ranked as one of the top schools in the
+most established Martial Arts schools, but is ranked as one

-Gragen, Sifu Stacy Jolles, Master Leung Shum, Grand Master
+Jolles, Master Leung Shum, Grand Master Duk Sung Son, Master

-Duk Sung Son, Master Eddie Chong.
+Eddie Chong.

 |